Ex-Youth Soccer Coach Jailed For 20 Years On 35 Counts Of Sexual Assault On Young Boys

 The first indication of Ormond’s criminal activity came to light in 2016 when victims started speaking out about the sexual assault that they had endured.

 The trial lasted six weeks, as described by the Independent.
 The victims were young boys then, but they are now largely in their 50s.
-One victim said that “Football was everything to me.
+One victim said that “football was everything to me.
 The dream turned into a living nightmare,” while others described how “because of the times they lived in and the circumstances of their lives [how that] meant they were unable to speak about [the abuse.]”

 Meet Derek Bell, who helped catch the man who abused him as a child by secretly recording his confession on tape.